kaantekiner/xmlrpcbruteforcescript/README.md

 # xmlrpcbruteforcescript
-xmlrpc için modifiye edilmiş script. for see password try process, uncomment the line 92.
+zafiyetli xmlrpc'ler için modifiye edilmiş script. for see password try process, uncomment the line 92. kaantekiner.